 I left at the end of the summer season of 1980 with so many great memories, and friends that I've never forgotten.
 I carried on my career travelling to tour Norway as an 'International Disc Jockey' and, like many others, found my better-half and settled down after my roller-coaster ride came to a halt in 1990.

-Together with my wife Hanne (now deceased) we moved to
+wife Hanne (now deceased) we moved to

 on the Lofoten Islands off the north coast of Norway (a group of